lundmar/gtkchart/README.md

 The beginnings of a small chart widget library for GTK4.

-This is a spinoff from the lxi-tools project.
+This is a spinoff from the [lxi-tools](https://lxi-tools.github.io) project.

 Much can be improved but it is better than nothing.

-Looking for contributors to help improve this library.
+Looking for maintainer/contributors to help improve this library.

 ## Motivation